ZhaoYilin/moha/sphinx/source/index.rst

 MoHa |version|
 ##############
 MoHa is the abbreviation of Molecular Hamiltonian.
 It is a general-purpose electronic structure program written in python that emphasizes code simplicity and facilitates new method development.
-The package provides the standard module including custom Hamiltonians, using mean-field and post-mean-field methods with standard Gaussian basis functions, post process for varieties properties.
+The package provides the standard module including custom Hamiltonians, using mean-field and post-mean-field methods with standard Gaussian basis functions, post-process for varieties properties.

 Contents
 ========